MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Models with calculation groups and format strings in Excel

-We have made significant performance improvements for MDX queries on models with Calculation Groups and Format Strings to reduce memory usage and improve responsiveness!
-The latest changes will greatly improve the performance and reliability of operations in Analyze in Excel on models that include one or both of:
+We made significant performance improvements for MDX queries on models with Calculation Groups and Format Strings to reduce memory usage and improve responsiveness!
+The latest changes greatly improve the performance and reliability of operations in Analyze in Excel on models that include one or both of:

 - Dynamic Format Strings for Measures